Alexandra Litinskiy

 proposed design Confused me

 When I joined the project, the team was finalizing a three-map user experience.
-Users select one of three map versions to explore.
+Users select one of three map versions to explore past data.
 I found this unnecessary and worried it would complicate things for students unfamiliar with the site.

 The Problem